-The Western Maryland Health System provides care if you are seeking care, regardless of your ability to pay.
+The UPMC Western Maryland provides care if you are seeking care, regardless of your ability to pay.
 Your ability to pay is based on a review which is done by a member of the Health System’s Business Office.
 This review assures that if you seek emergency or urgent care, you receive those services regardless of your ability to pay.

-In accordance with Maryland law, the Western Maryland Health System has a financial assistance policy and you may be entitled to receive financial assistance with the cost of medically necessary hospital services if you have a low income, do not have insurance or your insurance does not cover your medically-necessary hospital care.
+In accordance with Maryland law, the UPMC Western Maryland has a financial assistance policy and you may be entitled to receive financial assistance with the cost of medically necessary hospital services if you have a low income, do not have insurance or your insurance does not cover your medically-necessary hospital care.

-The Western Maryland Health System meets or exceeds the state’s legal requirement by providing financial assistance based on income established by and published by the Federal Government each year.
+The UPMC Western Maryland meets or exceeds the state’s legal requirement by providing financial assistance based on income established by and published by the Federal Government each year.
 In order to determine eligibility for assistance, you will be asked to provide certain financial information.
 It is important that we receive accurate and complete information in order to determine your appropriate level of assistance.